Network Utility Maximization Revisited: Three Issues and Their Resolution: Introduction and the main result

-In this paper, we propose a discrete-time algorithm (see Algorithm \ref{alg:mainalgorithm} below) that remains feasible at all times and converges to the global maximum of System$(w,A,c)$.
+In this paper, we propose a discrete-time algorithm (see Algorithm \ref{alg:mainalgorithm} below) that (1) remains feasible at all times, (2) converges to the desired global maximum of System$(w,A,c)$ (rather than to global maximum of a relaxed problem), and (3) therefore avoids spurious traps.
 The corresponding continuous time dynamics also shares the same properties.
-Our algorithm can be considered as a generalization of the algorithm of La and Anantharam \cite{2002xxTON_LaAna} to 1) more general networks, and 2) a larger class of objective functions.
+In comparison to \cite{2002xxTON_LaAna}, our algorithm applies to more general networks and a larger class of objective functions.